-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (continued) If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
-You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints). ) Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+Emergency care

+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost sharing for necessary emergency services furnished innetwork.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.

 You are covered for emergency care worldwide.
 If you have an emergency outside of the U.S. and its territories, you are responsible to pay for the services upfront.
 You must submit proof of payment, copies of medical records, contact information for the providers rendering the services and all supporting documentation to the plan for reimbursement within 12 months from the date of service.
 We may not reimburse you for all out-of-pocket expenses.
 The plan will only reimburse up to the Medicare allowable rates.

 There is no coinsurance, copayment, or deductible for emergency care.

 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.